A New Constraint on the Optical Depth from the Reionization History Independent of CMB Large-Scale E-Mode Polarization: Constraints on the base- CDM model

 As shown in Figure \ref{fig:contour}, $H_0$, $\Omega_ch^2$, and $\tau$ are correlated with each other.
 Consequently, the precise constraint on $\tau$ leads to improved constraints on the Hubble constant $H_0$, matter density $\Omega_m$, and sound horizon scale $r_d$ as follows:

 We show these constraints in Figure \ref{fig:H0_omegam_tau}.
 We compare our results with those from BAO measurements.
 DESI DR2 finds $\Omega_m=0.2975\pm0.0086$, and $H_0=68.51\pm0.58~\mathrm{[km~s^{-1}~Mpc^{-1}]}$ with a BBN prior on $\omega_b$ \citep{desidr2_2}.
 These $\Omega_m$ and $H_0$ values are fully consistent with those obtained from CMB (w/o lowE) alone.
 In contrast, the results from CMB (w/o lowE)+$\xHI(z)$ exhibit mild discrepancies with the BAO constraints, with a $1.8\sigma$ difference for both $\Omega_m$ and $H_0$.
+For completeness, we also show the same comparison in the $\Omega_\Lambda$--$\tau$ plane in Appendix~\ref{sec:omegal}.
 To further examine whether the results based on CMB (w/o lowE)+$\xHI(z)$ are in tension with DESI DR2 BAO measurements, we evaluate the discrepancy in the $H_0r_d-\Omega_m$ plane (Figure \ref{fig:H0rd_omegam}).
 We use the MCMC chains of the posterior distributions and covariance matrices of cosmological parameters that are publicly provided by the DESI Collaboration\footnote{\url{https://data.desi.lbl.gov/public/papers/y3/bao-cosmo-params/README.html}}.
 Following \citet{desidr2_2}, we compute the relative $\chi^2$ between CMB (w/o lowE)+$\xHI(z)$ and BAO as